 Address: Jl.
 Pura Uluwatu, Pecatu, Kec.
 Kuta Sel., Kabupaten Badung, Bali, Indonesia

-Close to 12:00 pm you’ll arrive at Suluban Beach which is less than 2 km away from Uluwatu Temple.
-Stock up on water along the way, it’s expensive to buy it at the beach.
+Close to 12:00 PM you’ll arrive at Suluban Beach which is less than 2 km away from Uluwatu Temple.
+Stock up on water along the way, it’s more expensive to buy it at the beach.

 Suluban Beach is famous for its cave-like cliffs and the small shipwreck that is stranded at the beach.

 If you’re hungry this is a great time for some lunch at one of the small warungs (local restaurant) above the beach.
 There are also some more expensive beach clubs if you’re okay with spending some money.